AdobeDocs/workfront.en/help/manage-work/projects/project-finances/project-planned-benefit.md

 The Planned Benefit is the estimated amount of money that an organization might benefit from if a project is completed.

-The Planned Benefit is not calculated by `Adobe Workfront`.
+The Planned Benefit is not calculated by Adobe Workfront.
 As the Project Owner, you manually specify the Planned Benefit of a project in the Business Case.
 We recommend that each organization establish a policy as to how this value is determined.

 The Planned Benefit of a project affects the Net Value of a project.
 For more information about calculating the Net Value of a project, see the article [Calculate Net Value](../../../manage-work/projects/project-finances/calculate-net-value.md).